 Disclaimer: some links included in this post are affiliate links, which means I will earn a small commission if you purchase through those links at no extra cost to you.

-Gel mediums are a white creamy medium made of the same acrylic polymers in acrylic paint, thereby effectively thickening acrylic paint without compromising the paint longevity, color, or texture quality.
+Gel mediums, like this Liquitex gel medium, are a white creamy medium made of the same acrylic polymers in acrylic paint, thereby effectively thickening acrylic paint without compromising the paint longevity, color, or texture quality.
 Gel mediums do come in a variety of viscosities and finishes- glossy, semi-glossy and matte, so can choose whatever fits best with your desired paint result.

 Of course, if you are looking to thicken your paint, you’ll want to choose gel medium that is a higher viscosity than your current acrylic paint viscosity.
 And best of all, gel mediums dry translucent so it will not get in the way of your actual paint color.

 To add gel medium, simply mix a small amount of gel medium at a time into your acrylic paint, making sure to evenly distribute the gel every time (I prefer using a palette knife to do this).
 Keep adding gel medium until you have reached your desired texture and then proceed to paint like you normally would.
 You can choose to spread the paint onto your canvas like frosting on a cake or grab a brush and apply your layers.
 Yup, plain and simple 🙂